samwilson/dokuwiki-plugin-xslfo/README.md

 DokuWiki Plugin for PDF Export with XSL-FO
 ==========================================

-By Sam Wilson sam@samwilson.id.au July 2013.
+By Sam Wilson sam@samwilson.id.au September 2013.

 With functionality and design modeled on the dw2pdf plugin.
 Requires the xml plugin.